MannLabs/alphapept/README.md

 - [alphatims](https://github.com/MannLabs/alphatims): Fast access to TimsTOF data.
 - [alphamap](https://github.com/MannLabs/alphamap): Peptide level MS data exploration.

-## Documentation

-The documentation is automatically built based on the jupyter notebooks (nbs/index.ipynb) and can be found [here](https://mannlabs.github.io/alphapept/):

 ## Windows Quickstart
 ![](https://i.imgur.com/UO64YPx.jpg)

 1. Download the latest installer [here](https://github.com/MannLabs/alphapept/releases/latest), install and click the shortcut on the desktop.
 A browser window with the AlphaPept interface should open.
-In case Windows Firewall asks for network access for AlphaPept, please allow.
+In the case of Windows Firewall asking for network access for AlphaPept, please allow.
-2. In the `New Experiment` select a folder with raw files and FASTA files.
+2. In the `New Experiment`, select a folder with raw files and FASTA files.
 3. Specify additional settings such as modifications with `Settings`.
 4. Click `Start` and run the analysis.